hugo-berendi/WiWo-Fish-Simulation/README.md

 There are three rules that need to be applied to the Boids to achive the wanted flocking behavior.
 The first is **Separation** which defines what distance the Boids should have from each other.
-The next is **Alignment**, it aligns the Boids so they all go into the same direction.
+Next is **Alignment**, it aligns the Boids to the same direction.
-And the last is **Cohesion** this defines a center to the flock of Boids to which they get drawn to.
+Last but not least is **Cohesion** this defines a center to the flock of Boids to which they get drawn to.